1. Blog

 Don't

-Our tools and resources will help you simplify the process and guide you on how to write the best possible CV for your employers.
+Our tools and resources will help you simplify the process and guide you on how to make the best possible CV for your employers.
 We have over 20 CV templates for common professions.
 For example, if you’re applying for a job role as a pharmacist, dentist, lawyer or administrative assistant, we’ve got you covered!

 We recommend researching the social media and website of the employer.
 By doing this, you can learn more about their company culture, their goals and values, the language and tone they use, and important facts about the company.
 You may even be able to use some of this knowledge if you get invited for an interview!